zopefoundation/meta/config/README.rst

 ````````````

 template
-  Name of the template, the configuration was run.
+  Name of the configuration type, to be used as the template for the
+  repository.
 Currently read-only.

 commit-id
   Commit of the meta repository, which was used for the last configuration run.